tilburgsciencehub/website/content/topics/Research-skills/Writing/master-thesis-guide/data_coding.md

 ## Data import

-You might want to analyze data sets for your thesis that already exist somewhere.
+You might want to analyze data sets for your project that already exist somewhere.
 There are several techniques to import data, dependent on your data source.
 Use these building blocks to learn about importing data and see example cases.

 - [Download data directly from URLs using R and Python](/store/data)
 - [Import larger datasets into R](/import/large-datsets)